07 Aug, 2025 Four benefits to a church from annual outreach equipping

 A cycle that needs breaking

 There is a repeating cycle of ‘non-equipping’ in many churches.
-Is this really a problem?
+Is this a problem?
 Consider these thoughts.

-- Bible college lecturers who are timid in discussing spiritual matters in their everyday conversations – even while academically motivated – are likely to birth students who will have a similarly low level of intuition for outreach.
+- Bible college lecturers who are timid in discussing spiritual matters in their everyday conversations – even while academically motivated – are likely to birth students who will have a similarly low intuition for outreach.

 Just because God moves, it doesn’t mean all churches grow.
 Like a surfer with a wave approaching, we sometimes have to paddle hard to get the momentum needed to catch a developing wave.